 As the internet pointed out, we’re nowhere close to wearing the fashion that ‘Blade Runner’ promised us.
 Frankly, this is not the first time this has happened.
 I’ve been taking notes.

 There’s an oft-asked question that continues to be asked, where one queries the whereabouts of our hoverboard, the one promised to us by Marty McFly’s visit to 2015 in Back to the Future: Part II.
 The answer to that question lies in another truth, in that movies lie to us.
-This week, we suffered another reverse as Ridley Scott’s vision of our time in Blade Runner was spectacularly off the mark.
-Not only do we not have synthetic owls, Rutger Hauer bots or origami based team-building exercises, but we’re also minus the sweet sweet threads that were promised to us.
+This week, we suffered another reverse as we’re in the same year as Ridley Scott’s vision of our time in Blade Runner, one that is spectacularly off the mark.
+Not only do we not have synthetic owls, Rutger Hauer bots or origami-based team-building exercises, but we’re also minus the sweet sweet threads that were promised to us.
+Boo indeed.

 All those hopes of that wardrobe, are lost, like blah blah blah.
 But it got me thinking, we’ve been promised much by sci-fi, and often, they’ve left us wanting.
 So, if you’ll like to, please follow me down this hole of disappointment.